A variant of perfectoid Abhyankar's lemma and almost Cohen-Macaulay algebras: Notation and conventions

 Let $(A,I)$ be a basic setup.
 Then the category of almost $A$-modules or $A^a$-modules $A^a-\bf{Mod}$, is the quotient category of $A$-modules $A-\bf{Mod}$ by the Serre subcategory of $I$-almost zero modules.
 So this defines the localization functor $(~)^a:A-\mathbf{Mod} \to A^a-\mathbf{Mod}$.
 This functor admits a right adjoint and a left adjoint functors respectively:

 These are defined by $M_*:=\Hom_A(I,M_0)$ with $M_0^a=M$ and $M_!:=I \otimes_A M_*$.
 See \cite[Proposition 2.2.14 and Proposition 2.2.23]{GR03} for these functors.
 So we have the following fact: The functor $(~)_*$ commutes with limits and $(~)_!$ commutes with colimits.
 Finally, the functor $(~)^a$ commutes with both colimits and limits.
 In particular, an explicit description of $M_*$ will be helpful.
 Henceforth, we abusively write $M_*$ for $(M^a)_*$ for an $A$-module $M$.
-The notation

-will be used throughout to indicate that $M$ is $I$-almost isomorphic to $N$.
-We also say that an $A$-module map $M \to N$ is $I$-almost isomorphic.
+The notation $ M \xrightarrow{\approx} N$ will be used throughout to indicate that there is an $A$-homomorphism $M \to N$ that is an $I$-almost isomorphism.
+An isomorphism in the category $A^a-\mathbf{Mod}$ will be denoted by $M \approx N$.\footnote{This symbol is used when there is not necessarily an honest homomorphism between $M$ and $N$.} For technical details, we refer the reader to \cite{GR03}.